 The Hiboy S2 has 2 riding modes: comfort and sport.
 You can actually set what the top speed is for the scooter, which is yet another point of customization.

 Riding the Hiboy S2 is fun, smooth, and comfortable.

 The scooter’s intended terrains are roads and streets.
 It has a solid suspension on the rear wheel, so it will handle most streets perfectly, even if the roads are not really that good.
 That makes it a great commuting companion, and that’s the primary reason why this scooter has become so popular.

-While some owners take their scooters offroad at times, that will not be a pleasant experience – the tires are simply not built for that.
+While some owners take their scooters offroad at times, that will not be a pleasant experience – the tires, and the scooter itself, are simply not built for that.

 The scooter has the cruise control feature, which you can turn on or off, and also you can set the minimum speed that you need to move with before the cruise control can be activated.
 Very clever personalization feature in my opinion.

 The lifespan of the Hiboy S2 surprises a lot of people.
 Coming from a brand that is kinda well-known but often not considered a top scooter brand, many people wrongly assume that the S2 will suffer a major defect that will render it useless within months.

 The S2 hasn’t been around that long so that we can say how long it will last with certainty.
 However, it has been on the market for more than a year, and we can certainly say there’s a big fat chance this scooter goes a year without any issues whatsoever.
 This has been the case for the vast majority of owners so far – the first year goes without a glitch.